 - Easier product maintenance

 - Increased reliability

-Creating simplicity is easier said than done though.
-Because you can throw everything but the kitchen sink at a project, to complete a design.
+Though, making things simple isn’t always easy.
+You can throw everything but the kitchen sink at a project to complete a design.
 But at what cost?…

 “Everything should be made as simple as possible, but no simpler.”

-To become a simplicity wizard, leverage creativity, while checking out my following articles:
+To become a simplicity whiz, unleash your creativity and check out my articles:

 #10 Feed your passion

 If you’re passionate about engineering, you’re already miles ahead of others.
 Passion lets you:

 - Progress in your career without needing external motivation